UArts Response to COVID-19

 Living on campus is all about community: You’ll have the opportunity to express your art, share your ideas and make a difference in the campus and city.
 The people you meet will impact your life in profound ways, both personally and professionally.

-The Office of Residence Life and Community Standards aims to provide students with an environment in which to learn about themselves and their fellow community members at UArts.
+The Office of Campus Life aims to provide students with an environment in which to learn about themselves and their fellow community members at UArts.
 As students encounter a range of individual expressions and viewpoints, we hope they use the provided education and resources to support their journey and contribute to the overall UArts community.
 Under the guidance of the UArts Student Code of Conduct, each student is challenged to nurture, respect and advocate for oneself and each community member.

 Housing Application Schedule